-The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in provision of supporting services and sweetener business, cultivation of sugar cane and manufacturing of sugar and ethanol biofuel business.
+The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in provision of supporting services to sweetener business, cultivation of sugar cane and manufacturing of sugar and ethanol biofuel business.

-2. Adoption of Hong Kong Financial Reporting Standards ("HKFRS")
+2. Adoption of Hong Kong Financial Reporting Standards ("HKFRSs")

-(a) Adoption of amended HKFRSs - effective on 1 January 2021
+(a) Adoption of new or amended HKFRSs - effective on 1 January 2022